AccretionDevs/student_app/README.md

 # Installation on Android
 - Download the apk and install it (https://github.com/AccretionDevs/student_app/releases/download/v1.0.1/student_app.apk).
-- You may get some warnings as we don't have developers account right now, so ignore them.
+- You may get some warnings as we don't have a developer account right now, so ignore them.

 # Request
-- We don't have any developer account that is why we are unable to make it available it on App Store and Play Store.
-So, if you have a developer account kindly contact us at accretiondevs@gmail.com
+- We don't have any developer accounts, which is why we are unable to make it available on the App Store and Play Store.
+So, if you have a developer account, kindly contact us at accretiondevs@gmail.com